 The trust is charged to ensure the group’s growth and prosperity and to use its profits to reinvest in the future; to reward its employees and to help projects in the community.
 At the heart of the trust are the trustees who have been carefully selected to be of the right calibre and character to fulfil and balance the aims of the trust.
 As well as holding Christian values, the trustees are required to have integrity, honesty and respect for all.
 They must have the vision to invest and develop the business, but at all times this must be balanced to be carried out at a pace and in a manner, that does not jeopardise any aspect of the group.
 It is these values which have guided and will continue to guide this successful business in the future which will not lose sight of its ethos of always treating customers with honesty and respect.

 This ethos governs the running of the group which is driven by excellence, social responsibility, ethics and a commitment to our customers and our people.
 Our standards focus on innovation, quality and service.
-We’re an organisation with values.
-Commitment, fairness, honesty, reliability and excellence are essential ingredients in our strategy.
+Our culture is one of "Being determined to do the right thing" We are an organisation with values.
+These are being Professional, Trustworthy and Friendly and built on our Knowledge and Experience.
+These are the essential ingredients in our strategy.
 By developing a dedicated and engaged team, seeking out new and improved methods and services, understanding our customers’ needs and striving to meet them, we believe we can consolidate our position in the audio visual and home appliances sector and its related services.

 Corporate Social Responsibility